TaBayram/vscode-miisync/README.md

 Your folder must contain miisync.json file in .vscode folder to work.

 ##### miisync settings:
-* `context`: Starting local folder name to specify.
-Removes any path prior to this.
-**Example**: Local folder path is "~~E:\2023\Projects\~~ProjectName\Screen" and the remote path is "ProjectName\Screen" then your context should be "ProjectName".
+localPath is the folder that contains used .vscode/miisync.json

-* `removeFromContext`: Removes any folder name in local path that is not in remote path.
+* `removeFromLocalPath`: Removes any folder name in local path that is not in remote path.
-**Example**: Local folder path is "E:\2023\Projects\ProjectName\webapp\Screen" and the remote path is "ProjectName\Screen" then you should add "webapp" to removeFromContext.
+**Example**: Local folder path is "E:\2023\Projects\ProjectName\webapp\Screen" and the remote path is "ProjectName\Screen" then you should add "webapp" to removeFromLocalPath.

 * `remotePath`: Starting remote path.
-Adds itself at the front of context. (remotePath + context) **Example**: Local folder path is "E:\2023\Projects\ProjectName\Screen" and context is "ProjectName", then remotePath should be "".
-But lets say local folder path was  "E:\2023\Projects\A_ProjectName\Screen" and context was "Screen" then remotePath should be "ProjectName".
+Adds itself at the front of localPath. (remotePath + localPath) **Example**: Local folder path is "E:\2023\Projects\ProjectName\Screen" and localPath is "ProjectName", then remotePath should be "".
+But lets say local folder path was  "E:\2023\Projects\A_ProjectName\Screen" and localPath was "Screen" then remotePath should be "ProjectName".
 * `system`: Array of systems to connect to.
     * `name`: Name of the system.
 Your choice
     * `isMain`: Only one of the system must be true.
 Connects to this system.